Hekimoğlu Ali Pasha: First term as grand vizier

 During his first term (12 March 1732 – 12 August 1735), he tried to reform the army by establishing a new artillery corps named Humbaracı (Howitzer).
 For this task he employed a French convert named Claude Alexandre de Bonneval (later known as Humbaracı Ahmed Pasha).
 He was suspicious of the embattled Russia and tried to end the war against Persia to free up resources, but his peace policy was met with criticism, and, during a council of war held in the palace, Sultan Mahmud I dismissed him.

 After the first term

 After his first term, Ali Pasha continued as a provincial governor.
 He was appointed to Crete (in Greece), Bosnia, Egypt, and parts of Anatolia.
 In Bosnia, he defeated the Austrians at the Battle of Banja Luka during the Austro-Russian–Turkish War (1735–39) and supported the Grand Vizier Ivaz Mehmed Pasha in the siege of Belgrade (1739).
 In Egypt, he suppressed the uprising of the Mamluks, and his governorship was reported to be largely peaceful and free of insurrections.

 Second term as grand vizier

 During his second term (21 April 1742 – 23 September 1743), the most important problem was the new war against Persia, still led by Nadir Shah of the Afsharid dynasty.
-However, the Sultan refused Ali Pasha's campaign plan and dismissed him, accusing him of not taking appropriate measures in the Eastern front.
+However, the Sultan refused Ali Pasha's campaign plan and dismissed him, accusing him of not taking appropriate measures on the Eastern front.